ubclaunchpad/nei-nei/README.md

 ```

 ##Setup Script
 You will find a setup script located under the root project directory called *setup.sh*.
 You can run the script and it will automatically perform all the setup steps listed above.
-Make sure that you have first installed at least Python, Pip, and Node.js before running the script.
+Make sure that you have first installed at least Python and Pip before running the script.

 ```bash
 > bash setup.sh